Bareilly BJP MLA, other leaders hold talks with senior officials over police action on kanwariyas | Politics

 Police resorted to lathicharge on Sunday to disperse a group of kanwariyas, who were bent on taking their procession through an unauthorised route here, after a standoff lasting nearly six hours, officials had said.

-Arun Kumar said the police action was not correct and action should be taken against those who are guilty.
+Arun Kumar on Monday said the police action was not correct and action should be taken against those who are guilty.

 ''If they ('kanwariyas') are going through the government (approved) route, then security should be given to them.
 The incidents which took place in Jogi Navada are unfortunate,'' he said and added that the entire matter will be probed.